-We will pay out-patient treatment fees up to the levels shown in the benefits table for any of the following that we recognise so long as your treatment is covered and your GP or specialist refers you:
+We will pay out-patient treatment fees up to the levels shown in the benefits table for treatment with physiotherapists, acupuncturists, osteopaths and chiropractors.

+You need to see a therapist or acupuncturist that we recognise.
+We will pay as long as your treatment is covered and your GP, our Working Body team or your specialist refers you.